ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. param:: psa_key_usage_t usage
          a single PSA_KEY_USAGE_xxx flag.

    .. return:: psa_status_t

-    If the supplied key is a key pair, the function checks the appropriate half of the key pair.
-For example, if the usage flag was `PSA_KEY_USAGE_SIGN_MESSAGE`, it would check the private key.
-But if it were `PSA_KEY_USAGE_VERIFY_MESSAGE` it would check the public key.

-    The algorithm must be fully defined. if the algorithm is a wildcard, the function returns ``PSA_ERROR_INVALID_ARGUMENT``.
+    .. retval:: PSA_SUCCESS
+        ``key`` can be used for the requested operation on this implementation.
+That is the ``alg`` is supported, ``key`` is of the correct type and has the requied permissions for ``useage``.

+    .. retval:: PSA_ERROR_INVALID_ARGUMENT
+        Either ``algorithm`` is a wildcard,
-    The usage flag must correspond to an operation that uses an algorithm.
-If you select a flag that is not algorithm dependent, like COPY tor EXPORT, the function returns ``PSA_ERROR_INVALID_ARGUMENT``.
+        or ``usage`` is an operation that is not algorithm dependent, like COPY or EXPORT. or ``key`` is not of the correct type for the operation.

-    If this implementation does not offer this algorithm, the function returns ``PSA_ERROR_NOT_SUPPORTED`` without checking the key object.

-    If the implementation offers the algorithm, and the key does not exist, the function returns ``PSA_ERROR_INVALID_HANDLE``.

-    If the implementation offers the algorithm, and the key does exists, but is not of the correct type, the function returns ``PSA_ERROR_INVALID_ARGUMENT``.
+    .. retval:: PSA_ERROR_NOT_SUPPORTED
+        ``alg`` and ``useage`` together refer to an operation on an algorithm that is not supported by this implementation.

+    .. retval: PSA_ERROR_INVALID_HANDLE:
+        ``key`` does not exist

+    .. retval: PSA_ERROR_NOT_PERMITTED
-    If the implementation offers the algorithm, but the key does not have the correct permission, the function returns ``PSA_ERROR_NOT_PERMITTED``.
+        ``key`` does not have the correct permission for the ``useage``

-    If the implementation offers the algorimth, and the key is the correct type and has the correct permission, the function returns ``PSA_SUCCESS``.

     When checking a public key with a usage flag for an operation where the public key is provided as a buffer, for example, the public key in a derive operation, or the counterparty key in a key establishment, then the function indicates that the operation supports this type of key in this role.
 It ignores permissions, as all public keys can be exported.